atimpone/aws-foundation-journey/1-dev-environments/2-4-set-up-aws-platform-access-controls.md

 Earlier in this guide, you should have mapped your foundation team members to the [initial set of functional roles](2-1-map-people-to-foundation-roles.md) to be played in support of your AWS environment.
 The following table shows a mapping of those functional roles to a set of pre-defined AWS SSO groups and permissions.

----

-**Note: Your AWS platform access permissions will evolve**

-The initial mapping of functional roles to groups in AWS SSO and the underlying permissions associated with those groups shown in the following table is only a simple starting point for your AWS platform access permissions for foundation team members.
-As you progress on your journey, you will evolve these groups and underlying permissions to meet your needs.

----

 To Do: Provide a link to where the customer can learn more about the permissions provided with each AWS SSO group.

 |Functional Role	|AWS SSO Groups|